nuta/resea/INTERNALS.md

 Kernel server
 -------------
 Kernel server is a kernel thread which provdes features that only the kernel can
-provide: kernel-level thread (not kernel thread!), virtual memory pager management, interrupts, etc.
+provide: kernel-level thread (do't get confused with kernel thread!), virtual memory pager management, interrupts, etc.

 Only memmgr and startup servers (apps spawned by memmgr) has a channel connected to the kernel server at cid 1.
 There're no differences between the